Mizan-Chowdhury/dexter-fitness-trainer-client/README.md

 * When the user completes the registration or login, his name and picture will be shown in the navbar.
 And he can go to private routes.

-* i have cretaed admin trainer and user dashboard.
+* I have cretaed admin trainer and user dashboard.